 This is a birth injury malpractice lawsuit filed by a woman in Carroll County after her baby was diagnosed with right Erb's Palsy due to the delivery methods employed by defendants.
-Filed on March 6, 2017, it is the 112th medical malpractice case in Maryland in 2017.Summary of Plaintiff's Allegations
+Plaintiff's birth injury lawyers (not our firm) filed this lawsuit on March 6, 2017.
+It is the 112th medical malpractice case in Maryland in 2017.Summary of Plaintiff's Allegations

 - Three techniques are employed when there is a shoulder dystocia problem like the one this child faced.
 The first, the Woods maneuver, places pressure on the anterior surface of the posterior shoulder.
 The doctor rotates the child through the pelvis almost like a screw.
 The second, the Rubin maneuver, is the opposite move.
 In this procedure, the doctor adduces the baby's shoulders by pushing the most readily available shoulder towards the baby's chest.
 Finally, in the Zavanelli maneuver, the baby's head is replaced into the birth canal and a c-section is quickly done.
 Plaintiffs' argument is had these standard maneuvers been employed instead of excessive traction, this child would not have sustained a brachial plexus injury.